-Before we begin discussing the "organizational barriers" to safety excellence, some grounding with respect to fundamental safety management truths is necessary.
-The first truth is that Safety Management isn't about preventing accidents; it is really about management learning how to better manage.
+Before we begin discussing the organizational barriers to safety excellence, some grounding with respect to fundamental safety management truths is necessary.
+The first truth is that safety management isn't about preventing accidents; it is really about management learning how to better manage.
 Organizations that desire to attain excellence in safety and health need to understand that employees don't come to work with the intention of getting hurt or killed.
-They get hurt for two reasons.
-First, management didn't properly influence their behavior.
-Second, management didn't provide a safe work environment.
-The bottom line is that management is obligated to protect their workers because in many cases they won't protect themselves!
-Many workers are willing to trade-off their personal safety everyday for a paycheck unless management steps up and intervenes in the behaviors that lead to most incidents and takes the steps necessary to provide a safe work environment.
+They get hurt for two reasons; first, management didn't properly influence their behavior; and second, management didn't provide a safe work environment.
+The bottom line is that management is obligated to protect their workers because, in many cases, they won't protect themselves!
+Many workers trade off their personal safety for a paycheck every day unless management steps up and intervenes in the behaviors that lead to most incidents.

-Along, those lines, without proper role delineation and execution, safety and health performance can be managed...but never maximized.
-But, before management decides to step up, they must first understand their roles and how to execute their roles effectively.
-Effective management behaviors and actions...will ultimately produce desired employee behaviors in safety.
+Along, those lines, without proper role delineation and execution, safety and health performance can be managed, but never maximized.
+Before management decides to step up, they must first understand their roles and how to execute their roles effectively.
+Effective management behaviors will ultimately produce desired employee behaviors in safety.

 Another safety management truth is that management and supervision at all levels must be held to a high standard for safety excellence to be realized.
-The correct behaviors won't be exhibited naturally.
+The correct management and supervisory behaviors won't be exhibited naturally.
 They must be learned and practiced.
-Along with this, it must be considered that strong incentives and disincentives will be needed to guide managers and supervisors safety management behaviors and outcomes!
+Along with this it must be considered that strong incentives and disincentives will be needed to guide managers' and supervisors' safety management behaviors and outcomes!

-Another safety management truth is that productivity, quality and financial return can never be maximized without first achieving safety performance excellence in any organization.
-The real bottom line is that worker safety and health is not an economic issue...it's really an ethics issue!
+Another safety management truth is that productivity, quality and financial return can never be maximized without achieving safety performance excellence first in any organization.
+The real bottom line is that worker safety and health is not an economic issue: It's really an ethics issue!

-Finally, the last safety management truth is that organizations that attain safety performance excellence look much deeper than what appears on the surface.
-Organizations that continue to struggle with effectively managing safety performance need to look well beyond the typical safety issues confronting them every day.
+The last safety management truth is that organizations that attain safety performance excellence look much deeper than what appears on the surface.
+Organizations that continue to struggle with effectively managing safety performance need to look much deeper and well beyond the typical safety issues confronting them every day.
 When they do, the answers will be more than obvious.

-The "Organizational Barriers"...Preventing Safety Performance Excellence
+The "Organizational Barriers" Preventing Safety Performance Excellence